Sathvik-kota/Reinforcement-learning-for-continuous-authentication/README.md

 in to the system, and the verification happens in the backend database
 Continuous authentication, on the other hand, estimates the likelihood that the user accessing the system throughout the session is the same user who initially claimed to be.
 This is done by analysing the user’s behaviour, such as keystroke dynamics, without the need for external device
+The proposed model utilizes reinforcement learning techniques to identify and authenticate users , by continuously monitoring their behaviour.